 WASHINGTON – Rep. Peter Welch (D-VT) testified today before a key House subcommittee to urge House action on the opioid epidemic ravaging communities in Vermont and across the country.

-BURLINGTON, Vt., June 1 – Vermont’s congressional delegation announced Thursday that Vermont has received $3 million in AmeriCorps funding.
+BURLINGTON, Vt., Oct.
+6 – Vermont’s congressional delegation announced Friday that firefighters throughout Vermont have received $1,635,648 through 15 federal grants.

 In The News

 Rep. Peter Welch (D-Vt.) is not mincing words when it comes to Allergan Inc.’s deal with an American Indian tribe geared toward protecting one of the company’s top products.

 There's a push to help more parents in Vermont pay for child care.

 Friday, Congressman Peter Welch announced legislation he's introduced.
 It's called the Child Care for Working Families Act and it's meant to expand the access families have to affordable, high-quality child care.
 Welch says it's a top priority for him to make this a reality for Vermonters.

 Vermont Rep. Peter Welch said he believes Republican President Donald Trump wants to ensure there is protected legal status for Dreamers after taking part in a bipartisan meeting with him Wednesday afternoon.